usrbinsam/jwt-key-server/README.md

 Arguments:
 - `token` - The token of the key to check for
+- `app_id` - Optional ID of the application attempting to activate.
+An app-specific support message will be included in the response body if the response failed.
 - `machine` - The NetBIOS or domain name of the machine
 - `user` - The name of the currently logged in user